 If you see hundreds, or even thousands, of reviews, particularly if this is far more than most other products in this category, you should be wary.

 A Which? investigation into fake reviews found the five best-rated headphones had almost 5,500 unverified reviews between them and hundreds of five-star reviews arrived on a product in the same day.

 Also check the dates.
-If a lot of the reviews were posted at the same time, the seller might have done a big drive on Facebook groups or other platforms to drum up feedback - so be wary.
+If a lot of the reviews were posted at the same time, the seller might have done a big drive on Facebook groups or other platforms to drum up positive feedback through incentivisation.

 6 Watch out for admitted bias

-If someone hasn’t read the book or used the product, or visited the location then why are they reviewing it?
+If someone hasn’t read the book, used the product, or visited the location then why are they reviewing it?

 Most people would wait to try something before recommending it or dissuading other people from buying it too.